 5. The fear of loneliness and losing love

+How does no contact work on men?
+Well, in most cases, it serves as a reality check of what their life might look like without you.
+So, will no contact make him move on?
+Not necessarily, and definitely not immediately.
 Once the bargaining doesn’t work and the realization sets in that the no-contact rule isn’t a gimmick employed by you for a couple of days, a sudden panic along the lines of “Why am I still single?
 I’m going to die alone” may take hold.

 6. Experiencing depression

 “You can distance yourself from someone without being disrespectful,” says Dr. Bhonsle, arguing that the use of the no-contact rule can be disrespectful and hurtful.
 “The ideal way to do it is to not ghost the person and disappear in the wind.
-You could say ‘I’m no longer interested in continuing our association and I want to move on’.
+You could say, “I’m no longer interested in continuing our association and I want to move on.”
 The more direct you are, the easier it is for the man to also lick his wounds and move on.
 However long that takes,” he adds.

 So if you’re wondering how does the no-contact rule affect a man, know that there definitely comes a stage when he’s wallowing in self-pity, depressed about the whole thing.
 Thus, no-contact rule male psychology isn’t really the hardest thing in the world to crack.

 Related Reading: The Right Way To Use Power Of Silence After A Breakup